Toyota sells a boatload of RAV4s, close to 430,000 last year, but barely one in ten is RAV4 Hybrid. Here’s a brave prediction: That’s about to change.

 In Toyota’s hybrid system, power is blended so there’s never a situation where you’d get the full combined output of all three motors – total system output is rated at a maximum of 219 horsepower.

 That makes the 2019 RAV4 Hybrid the peppiest since the V6 engine was discontinued for the RAV4 in 2012.

-That power is delivered through an electronically controlled CVT that has a sequential shift mode mimicking an eight-speed automatic.
+That power is delivered through an electronically controlled CVT that has a sequential shift mode.

 The RAV4 Hybrid also offers three distinct driving modes – normal, sport and eco.
 Sport remaps throttle response and shift points for more spirited operation; Eco dulls the throttle and sets things up to maximize fuel efficiency over performance.

 There’s also an “EV” button that can lock the RAV4 Hybrid into electric-only operation for a short time at lower speeds if the small nickel metal-hydride battery pack has sufficient charge.